rackerlabs/support-how-to/content/rackspace-email/synchronize-imap-folders-for-new-accounts-in-apple-mail.md

 product_url: rackspace-email
 ---

 This article describes how to synchronize IMAP folders after you set up a new account in Apple Mail.
 Because Apple Mail does not automatically synchronize IMAP folders, you must complete this process manually through folder mapping.
-Instructions for several Aple Mail version are included; select the version that applies to you:
+Instructions for several Apple Mail version are included; select the version that applies to you:

  - [Sierra](#map-imap-folders-in-sierra-apple-mail)
  - [El Capitan or Yosemite](#map-imap-folders-in-el-capitan-or-yosemite-apple-mail)